hufihaf/Markdown-Mindmaps/GenAI.md

 ## Generative Models
 - What is the difference between discriminative and generative models?
-- How do models like GANs, VAEs, and Transformers generate new data?
+- How do models like GANs (Generative Adversarial Networks), VAEs (Variational Autoencoders), and Transformers generate new data?
-- What are the pros and cons of autoregressive models?
+- What is a RAG?
 ---

-## Natural Language Generation (NLG)
-- How are transformers different from RNNs and LSTMs in NLG?
----

 ## Image Generation
 - How does Stable Diffusion work?

-- What is a GAN?
+- What is a GAN in image generation?
 - How is text-to-image generation achieved (e.g., DALL·E)?
 ---